amel-github/CCCSL-Codes/README.md

-# A structured open dataset of government interventions in response to COVID-19 -- Codes for exploration and visualisation
+# A structured open dataset of government interventions in response to COVID-19 -- Codes for exploration and visualisation - Version 2

 ## Background & Summary of the Project
 In response to the COVID-19 pandemic, governments have implemented a wide range of non-pharmaceutical interventions (NPIs).
 Monitoring and documenting government strategies during the COVID-19 crisis is crucial to understand the progression of the epidemic.
 The Complexity Science Hub COVID-19 Control Strategies List (CCCSL) project aims to generate a comprehensive and structured dataset on government responses to COVID-19, including the respective time schedules of their implementation, precise and flexible enough to enable a global use in support of the fight against COVID-19.<br>